-Indonesia is set to become a new economic powerhouse in Southeast Asia, luring more investors from overseas.
+Indonesia is set to become a new economic powerhouse in Southeast Asia, attracting more individual investors and corporations from overseas.

-Before you make any investment decisions, it’s important that you understand how healthy the market is, and where we are in the market cycle.
-In this article, I explain how Indonesia’s property market has performed the past years and what my predictions are for 2019.
+In this article, we review how Indonesia’s property market has performed in the past years and what our predictions are for 2021.

-Indonesia’s property market has slowed down the past years, after experiencing a sharp growth from the end of 2012 and throughout 2013.
-The Federal Reserve Bank of St. Louis has an illustrative graph showing the price changes, and the decline starting in 2013.
+Indonesia’s property market has slowed down in the past years after experiencing a sharp growth during the second half of 2012 and the first half of 2013.
+The Federal Reserve Bank of St. Louis has an illustrative graph showing the price changes.

 - Political uncertainty

 - Lower occupancy rates

 - Introduction of a new luxury property tax

 - A drop in GDP per capita between 2012 and 2015